jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

         A representation of an operational taxonomic unit, with an attribute, :attr:`~dendropy.dataobject.taxon.Taxon.label`, corresponding to the taxon label.

     |TaxonSet|
-        A collection of |Taxon| objects representing a distinct definition of taxa (for example, as specified explicitly in a NEXUS "TAXA" block, or implicitly in the set of all taxon labels used across a NEWICK tree file).
+        A collection of |Taxon| objects representing a distinct definition of taxa (for example, as specified explicitly in a NEXUS "TAXA" block, or implicitly in the set of all taxon labels used across a Newick tree file).

     |Tree|
         A collection of |Node| and |Edge| objects representing a phylogenetic tree.